egrace479/ERS_CRRCT23/README.md

 Since the authors of [1] highlighted the ResNet-18 model as optimal, we focused our attention on this model.
 The data is available at https://www.kaggle.com/c/histopathologic-cancer-detection/data.
 From the training set provided, we selected 75% on which to train the ResNet-18 model, setting aside 25% for testing.
 This resulted in our model being trained on approximately 165,000 images.
 This classical model predicted cancer with 94.5% accuracy at epoch 15 on the 55,000 image validation set.
 For comparison, the authors of [1] acheived 89.9% accuracy training on 10,000 images.

+We also ran a VGG-16 implementation, which can be found [here](https://github.com/egrace479/ERS_CRRCT23/tree/main/vgg16).

 ### Quantum Aspect

 For an initial implementation, we decided to try a basic entanglement layer for the quantum circuit (see circuit representation below).
 This produced comparable results to those noted in the paper, so we continued the experimental runs with this simpler circuit to reduce noise and decoherence.